VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # What to Bring

 We’ll have a sleeping room with sleeping bags and mats, so bring a pillow!
-We’ll also be making a visit to Vanderbilt’s Recreation Center to use their showers on Saturday, so make sure you have a towel and any shower supplies.
+We also have showers available at our venue to use on Saturday, so make sure you have a towel and any shower supplies.
 If you want to rent any hardware, a government-issued ID is required, no exceptions.
 Please do not bring weapons, drugs, or alcohol.
 If you’re not sure, please ask us ahead of time!

 - **Student ID** (required) + government ID
-- Social Security number (if you win a prize!)
 - Laptop and Phone
 - Chargers
 - Extra clothes (bring lots of layers!)